-Physical Infrastructure

-Road Infrastructure - Developer to deliver access Unknown S106 Some works Developer with Local and

-to the site for vehicles, pedestrians and cyclists from will Nottinghamshire on site
+Infrastructure Requirement Cost £ (estimated) Funding Phasing Delivery Local or on site costs Physical Infrastructure Road Infrastructure - Developer to deliver access to the site for vehicles, pedestrians and cyclists from Hallcroft Road.
+Unknown S106 278 Agreement Planning Conditions Some works will commence i.e. access point from the offset to enable an opening up of the site for construction traffic.
+Developer with Nottinghamshire County Council.
+Local and on site

-Hallcroft Road.
-278 commence County Council.

-Agreement i.e. access

-point from

-Planning the offset to

-Conditions enable an

-opening up

-of the site for

-construction

-traffic.

-Local or on